Thomas Ruffin: Supreme Court service

-Ruffin was involved, sometimes secretly and illegally, in the slave industry as a slave owner and a slave trader which led directly to one of his most heinous rulings protecting the institution.
+Ruffin was involved, sometimes secretly and illegally, in the slave industry as an enslaver and a slave trader, which led directly to one of his most heinous rulings protecting the institution.

 Ruffin delivered the decision in the case of North Carolina v.
-Mann (1830), which sanctioned the "absolute" power of a master over a slave.
+Mann (1829), which sanctioned the "absolute" power of an enslaver over an enslaved person.

 Ruffin also authored the Dougherty v.
 Stepp (1835), a staple of first-year Torts classes in American law schools used to teach students about the tort of trespass upon real property.

 Ruffin retired in 1852 to his plantation in Alamance County, but the legislature called him back to the Court in 1858.
 He retired again after about one year, at the age of 78.

 Later life and legacy

-His home after the end of the American Civil War until his death in 1870, the Ruffin-Roulhac House at Hillsborough, was listed on the National Register of Historic Places in 1971.
+His home after the end of the American Civil War until he died in 1870, the Ruffin-Roulhac House at Hillsborough, was listed on the National Register of Historic Places in 1971.

-In addition to his legal and political career, Ruffin was an innovative farmer, and was president of the state's Agricultural Society from 1854 to 1860.
-In that capacity, he oversaw the operation of the North Carolina State Fair.
+In addition to his legal and political career, Ruffin was an innovative farmer and was president of the state's Agricultural Society from 1854 to 1860.
+In that capacity, he oversaw the North Carolina State Fair operation.
 He maintained close contact with his cousin Edmund Ruffin, a noted antebellum agricultural reformer.

 Ruffin was also a trustee of the University of North Carolina at Chapel Hill for some 24 years.
-A building at the university, Ruffin Hall, was originally named in his honor but in 2020, the university board of trustees decided it would tentatively be named only in honor of his son, Thomas Ruffin Jr.
+A building at the university, Ruffin Hall, was initially named for him, but in 2020, the university board of trustees decided it would tentatively refer only to his son, Thomas Ruffin Jr.

 The unincorporated community of Ruffin, in Rockingham County, is named for Thomas Ruffin.

-A statue of Ruffin once stood at the North Carolina Court of Appeals building in Raleigh, but was removed in 2020.
+A statue of Ruffin once stood at the North Carolina Court of Appeals building in Raleigh but was removed in 2020.
 Later that same year, the North Carolina Supreme Court removed a portrait of Ruffin from its courtroom.